szabolcstoth/robotframework-basics/docs/01-greetings/02-put-your-name-in-a-variable.md

 ## Goal

 * Store your name in a variable using the `*** Variables ***` table.
-* Modify the `Greetings` test case to use the newly created variable instead of the hard coded name!
+* Modify the `Greetings` test case to use the newly created variable instead of the hardcoded name!

 ## Solution